Temporary resident permits (TRPs): Validity, conditions and cancellation

 The letter should

-- state the reason or reasons for the decision to cancel the TRP
+- state the reason or reasons for the intention to cancel the TRP

 Notification of cancellation

-When the final decision is made to cancel a TRP, whether representations were received or not, officers should send a letter informing the person of the cancellation of the TRP.
-The letter should include the effective date of TRP cancellation and will, in most cases, instruct the person to leave Canada by a specified date.
-It should also state that, if they do not leave on that date, they may be subject to enforcement action.
+When the final decision is made to cancel a TRP, whether representations were received or not, officers should send correspondence informing the person of the cancellation.
+The correspondence should include the effective date of the TRP cancellation and will, in most cases, instruct the person to leave Canada by a specified date.
+It should also state that if they do not leave by the specificed date they may be subject to enforcement action.

 Enforcement action for persons who are out of status